When is a Development Permit required?

 Before the development officer will accept an application for a development permit affecting land within 1,000 feet (304.8 meter) of the right of way of a highway or within half a mile (800 meter) of the intersection of two highways, the applicant must obtain the necessary roadside development permit or other permission from Alberta Transportation.
 The staff in the County's Planning and Development department will assist you with making an application to Alberta Transportation for roadside development.

-You may be required to do dust control where your development impacts other residences.
-The Municipal Development Plan, Policy 5.2 Dust Control and Policy 5.17 Dust Control on Secondary Highways provide more information.
+You may be required to provide dust reduction where your development impacts other residences.
+The Municipal Development Plan and Policy PW 2.2 Gravel Road Dust Reduction provide more information.

 Selling of Motor Vehicles